HIFEM vs EMS: Key Differences in Muscle Stimulation, Fat Reduction & Body Sculpting

 TechnologyMuscle BuildingFat Reduction

-HIFEMClinical data: Average 15% increase in biceps thickness; 23% increase in abdominal muscle thicknessTriggers fat cell apoptosis — 27% reduction in abdominal fat layer
+HIFEMClinical data: Average 15% increase in biceps thickness; 23% increase in abdominal muscle thicknessResearch suggests supramaximal contractions may promote fat reduction through increased metabolic activity, lipolysis, and potential adipocyte apoptosis pathways

 EMSActivates superficial muscles (rectus abdominis, external obliques)Primarily fat loss focus — muscle building effect is milder